A Systematic Comparison between Extractive Self-Explanations and Human Rationales in Text Classification: Introduction

 In this paper, we evaluate self-explanations from two text classification tasks for which human rationale annotations are available: sentiment classification and forced labour detection, i.e., identifying pre-defined risk indicators of forced labour.
-We instruct 4 different LLMs (Mistral, Mixtral, Llama2 and Llama3) to solve the respective task and generate explanations based on the input text in a zero-shot experiment.
-We compare these with rationales provided on the same samples from various annotation studies and with state-of-the-art post-hoc explanations for Transformers, calculated based on the layer-wise relevance propagation (LRP) framework \cite{transformerxai2022} for each model respectively, see Figure \ref{fig:main} for an example.
+We also collect and release new rationale annotations by three personally instructed annotators for a subset of Climate-Fever, a claim verification dataset with claims related to climate change.
+We instruct 4 different LLMs (Gemma3, Llama3, Mistral and Qwen3) to solve the respective tasks and generate rationales based on the input text in a zero-shot experiment.
 For sentiment classification, we consider two different subsets from two different annotation studies, one also including Italian and Danish translations alongside the English original.
-Following established evaluation methods in the XAI literature \cite{deyoung-etal-2020-eraser, jacovi-goldberg-2020-towards}, we assess the plausibility of model rationales by measuring their agreement with human annotations and evaluate faithfulness by determining the importance of selected tokens for the model’s decision.
-We extend our analysis by exploring differences across rationales and task settings, comparing distributions of POS tags, named entities, and frequently selected tokens.
-Our study takes an initial step toward a better understanding of the reliability and quality of self-explanations, for which we analyzed four language models, three languages, and two distinct text classification domains, varying in difficulty and text length.
-Our findings thus provide relevant insights for model interpretability and user trust in self-explanations, and we further support reproducibility and future research by openly releasing our code.
+Following established evaluation methods in the interpretability and Explainable AI literature \cite{deyoung-etal-2020-eraser, jacovi-goldberg-2020-towards}, we assess the plausibility of model rationales by measuring their agreement with human annotations and evaluate faithfulness via interventions on input tokens to determine their importance for the model’s decision.
+Our study takes an initial step towards a better understanding of the reliability and quality of self-explanations, for which we analyzed four language models, three languages, and three distinct text classification domains.
+Those domains widely vary in text length and task complexity and are more realistic in how they are composed than the datasets in many other explainability studies.
+While most studies focus on short texts and keyword-based tasks, we also include tasks such as forced labour detection on news articles and claim verification on automatically retrieved text snippets from Wikipedia where neither the task itself nor the rationale annotation is trivial, requiring domain-specific terminology and non-trivial evidence assessment.
+In order to ensure a fair comparison, we consider state-of-the-art gradient-based attribution methods to compute post-hoc explanations which have not been systematically compared with self-explanations so far.
+Our findings provide relevant insights for model interpretability and user trust in self-explanations, and we further support reproducibility and future research by openly releasing our code and the collected rationale annotations.\footnote{\href{https://github.com/oeberle/self_explanations_human_rationales}{\nolinkurl{https://github.com/oeberle/self_explanations_human_rationales}}}\footnote{\href{https://huggingface.co/datasets/stephaniebrandl/climate_fever_rationales}{\nolinkurl{https://huggingface.co/datasets/stephaniebrandl/climate_fever_rationales}}}